ZupIT/beagle-docs/content/en/Overview.md

  Beagle's main benefit is that it allows teams to make **layout and data changes directly in native mobile or web applications** by changing the code on backend.
 {{% /alert %}}

-It's possible to create, test and quickly update native application's components without need to approve this changes on the store \(App Store or Play Store\).
+It's possible to create, test and quickly update native application's components without need to approve these changes on the store (App Store or Play Store).

 ### Versioning